Karen Carpenter: Early life

 Carpenter was initially nervous about performing in public, but said she "was too involved in the music to worry about it".
-She graduated from Downey High School in the spring of 1967, receiving the John Philip Sousa Band Award, and enrolled as a music major at Long Beach State, where she performed in the college choir with Richard.
-Karen subsequently became more confident in singing and began to take lessons with Frank Pooler, the choir's director.
-She worked with him on developing the upper register so she would have a full three-octave range and he taught her a mixture of classical and pop singing.
+In early 1967, she graduated from Downey High School, receiving the John Philip Sousa Band Award.
+She enrolled as a music major at Long Beach State, where she performed in the college choir with Richard.
+Karen became more confident in singing and began to take lessons with Frank Pooler, the choir's director.
+She worked with him to develop her upper register so she would have a full three-octave range, and he taught her a mixture of classical and pop singing.
 Pooler later said "Karen was a born pop singer".
 By age 17, her voice "was a remarkable instrument".